Brookline, Massachusetts: Fire department

-The town of Brookline is protected full-time by the 158 paid, professional firefighters of the Brookline Fire Department (BFD).
-It currently operates out of five fire stations located throughout the town, under the command of a Deputy Chief per shift.
-The BFD also operates a fire apparatus fleet of four engines, two ladders, one quint, one cross-staffed rescue (special operations), two squads, one special operations unit, one haz-mat decon trailer, two maintenance units, as well as numerous other special, support, and reserve units.
-The Brookline Fire Department responds to approximately 8,500 emergency calls annually.
-The current Chief of Department is John F. Sullivan.
+The town of Brookline is protected full-time by 158 professional firefighters of the Brookline Fire Department (BFD).
+It currently operates out of five fire stations located throughout the town, under the command of a deputy chief per shift.
+The BFD also operates a fire apparatus fleet of four engines, two ladders, one quint, one cross-staffed rescue (special operations), two squads, one special operations unit, one haz-mat decontamination trailer, two maintenance units, and numerous other special, support, and reserve units.
+The BFD responds to roughly 8,500 emergency calls annually.
+The current chief of the BFD is John F. Sullivan.